Panasonic ZS200 vs Canon G9 X Mark II

 |Sony RX100 III« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 III|

-Both the ZS200 and the G9X Mark II are recent models that feature in their makers' current product line-up.
+Both the ZS200 and the G9X Mark II are recent models that are part of the current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the ZS200 followed on from the Panasonic ZS100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic ZS200 vs Canon G9 X Mark II

 So how do things add up?
 Which of the two cameras – the Panasonic ZS200 or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-ZS200: